M66B/FairEmail/FAQ.md

 In these cases you can enable the advanced identity setting *Store sent messages* to workaround this.

-Note that FairEmail will automatically add sent messages to the sent folder when performing a full synchronize, which happens when reconnection or if you synchronize manually.
+Note that FairEmail will automatically add sent messages to the sent folder when performing a full synchronize, which happens when reconnecting or if you synchronize manually.

 <br />